 Topics

-HLS Academy offers users multiple entry points to find the information they need.
+High-Level Synthesis (HLS) Academy offers users multiple entry points to find the information they need.
 One of these entry points is through our Topic collection.
 These topics address the critical issues designers need to understand to fully leverage the capabilities of High-Level Synthesis and Verification.
 While we continue to add new topics, users are encouraged to further refine collection information to meet their specific interests.

 -